amountainram/stdresult/README.md

 ## Globals

-To enrich platform methods and extend `safe` world coverage, this library provide alternative globals.
+To enrich platform methods and extend `safe` world coverage, this library provides alternative globals.

 Currently `safe` versions are provided for: